obinnaeye/quiz-generator/server/app/db/database_integration.md

 ## Connection Setup

 The database connection is managed through the `connection.py` file located in the `db/core/` directory.
 This file establishes the connection to the MongoDB instance and provides access to the necessary collections.
+Database Indexing is also implemented in this file.

 ### Example of `connection.py`
 ```python